rithmschool/react_curriculum/Unit-01/05-redux_intro.md

 By the end of this chapter, you should be able to:

-- Explain what `redux` is and the problems it tries to solve
+- Explain what **redux** is and the problems it tries to solve
-- Compare and contrast `actions`, `reducers` and `stores`
+- Compare and contrast **actions**, **reducers** and **stores**
-- Build applications using `redux` as a state manager
+- Build applications using **redux** as a state manager

 ## Intro

-Redux is a single state management store.
+Redux is a centralized state management store.
 While it is commonly used with React, it is an entirely separate library that can be used on its own or with a other frameworks.

 ![https://css-tricks.com/wp-content/uploads/2016/03/redux-article-3-04.svg](https://css-tricks.com/wp-content/uploads/2016/03/redux-article-3-04.svg)

-Here's an overview of the purpose of redux, courtesy of their [documentation](http://redux.js.org/docs/basics/DataFlow.html).
+Here's an overview of the purpose of redux, courtesy of their [documentation](http://redux.js.org/docs/basics/DataFlow.html):

 >Redux architecture revolves around a strict unidirectional data flow.
 >